From Liebermann to Nolde

-The phenomenon that is German impressionism has been the subject of many exhibitions.
-To date, however, the focus has almost always been on painting and its French role models.
-But the groundbreaking function of impressionism for the development of modernism in Germany is an important aspect.
-This is illustrated in particular in works on paper, in drawings, watercolours, gouache, crayon and prints, as well as in photography.
-The unacademic, dynamic landscape sketches reflect the desire for artistic freedom.
-The dissolution of the subject in movement and light also helped Germany to overcome naturalism.
-In this way, the impressionists blazed a trail for the abstraction and expression of modernism.
+The phenomenon of German Impressionism has been addressed in numerous exhibitions.
+However, the main focus has almost exclusively been on painting and its French models.
+The pioneering function of Impressionism for the development of modernism in Germany is of significance.
+This is particularly evident in works on paper—in drawing, watercolor, gouache, pastel, printmaking, as well as in contemporary photography.
+The unacademic, dynamic landscape sketches reflect the longing for artistic freedom.
+The dissolution of the object into movement and light also leads to the overcoming of naturalism in Germany.
+Thus, the Impressionists pave the way into the abstraction and expression of modernism.

-The exhibition brings together around 150 rarely seen works on paper dating back to the period between 1880 and the 1920s.
-The selection of artists is not limited to the three big names that invariably come up in this context – Max Liebermann, Lovis Corinth and Max Slevogt – but also takes in artists including Lesser Ury, Maria Slavona, Otto Modersohn, Christian Rohlfs, Arthur Illies, Thomas Herbst, the photographer Heinrich Kühn, and more besides.
-To document the extent to which direct work on paper paved the way for the development of impressionism in painting in Germany, a number of paintings are also included in the exhibition.
+The exhibition brings together approximately 150 rarely shown works on paper from the period between 1880 and the 1920s.
+The selection of artists is not limited to the three major names repeatedly mentioned in this context—Max Liebermann, Lovis Corinth, and Max Slevogt—but is expanded to include artists such as Lesser Ury, Maria Slavona, Otto Modersohn, Christian Rohlfs, Arthur Illies, Thomas Herbst, photographer Heinrich Kühn, and others.
+To document the extent to which direct work on paper prepared the development of painterly Impressionism in Germany, several paintings will also be presented in the exhibition.

-From 4 May 2014, the Mainz State Museum will be home to the exhibition “Max Slevogt – Paths to Impressionism”.
+From May 4, 2014, the Landesmuseum Mainz will present the exhibition “Max Slevogt – Paths to Impressionism.”

-23 x 31 cm, 223 Seiten, mit einem Essay von Dagmar Lott-Reschke und Texten von Frank Möbus, Ulrich Rüter, Friederike Schmidt-Möbus und Lisa Schmökel.
-Erschienen im Verlag Hatje Cantz.
+23 x 31 cm, 223 pages, with an essay by Dagmar Lott-Reschke and texts by Frank Möbus, Ulrich Rüter, Friederike Schmidt-Möbus, and Lisa Schmökel.
+Published by Hatje Cantz.

 Emil Nolde